osisoft/AVEVA-Adapter-Modbus-Docs/V1/Troubleshooting/troubleshoot-pi-adapter-for-modbus-tcp.md

 ## Check configurations

-1. In the [data source configuration](xref:PIAdapterForModbusTCPDataSourceConfiguration), verify the accuracy of each configured device's IP address and port.
+1. In the [data source configuration](xref:PIAdapterForModbusTCPDataSourceConfiguration), verify that each configured device's IP address and port are correct.
-2. In the [data selection configuration](xref:PIAdapterForModbusTCPDataSelectionConfiguration), verify the accuracy of each configured data selection item.
+2. In the [data selection configuration](xref:PIAdapterForModbusTCPDataSelectionConfiguration), verify that each configured data selection item is correct.

     1. For the **DeviceId**, verify that the referenced device exists in the data source configuration.
     2. For the **UnitId**, verify that the correct UnitId number is referenced. <br> A wrong UnitId number can cause the adapter to request data from a different or non-existent device.